jawah/niquests/docs/user/advanced.rst

 ---------------

-The Session object allows you to persist certain parameters across requests.
+The Session object allows you to persist certain parameters across niquests.
 It also persists cookies across all requests made from the Session instance, and will use ``urllib3``'s `connection pooling`_.
 So if you're making several requests to the same host, the underlying TCP connection will be reused, which can result in a significant performance